sahebachabra/harmless-halloween/README.md

 The website was tested across different devices and screen sizes using Chrome DevTools.
 It performed well on desktops, tablets, and mobile phones.
 Adjustments were made to improve layout responsiveness and prevent text from touching the screen edges on mobile devices.

 ### Validation
-The HTML and CSS were validated using the W3C validator and Jigsaw.
-Minor errors related to deprecated elements were found and corrected, ensuring the code adheres to current web standards.
+Minor errors were identified after deployment and issues with visuals on phones were identified using google extension.

 ## Deployment

 ### Deployment Process
 The website was deployed on GitHub Pages.
-During deployment, some issues were encountered with image paths not rendering correctly, which were resolved by updating relative links in the HTML code.
+During deployment, some issues were encountered with my images not showing correctly, which were resolved by updating relative links in the HTML code.

 ## Reflection on Development Process

 ### Successes
-- Effective use of AI tools, including DALL-E for image generation and GitHub Copilot for code debugging, significantly streamlined the development process.
+- Effective use of AI tools, significantly streamlined the development process (but not using it too much)
-- The final design achieved the right balance between being visually engaging and functional.
+- The final design achieved the right balance between being fun and informative

 ### Challenges
-- Integrating AI-generated content with the overall site design presented a challenge in maintaining consistency in the look and feel.
+- I found that the on css some of my commands overidde each other which comfused me
-- Some accessibility adjustments were more complex than anticipated, especially ensuring text remained legible against the Halloween-themed background colors.
+- Some accessibility adjustments were more complex than anticipated, especiallly adjusting image size to phones and tablets

 ### Final Thoughts
 This project provided valuable insights into how to create a visually themed, engaging website while still prioritizing user experience and accessibility.
-The use of AI tools was helpful but also required thoughtful adjustments to ensure the final output aligned with the project’s goals.
+The use of LMS were useful helpful but also required thoughtful adjustments to ensure the final output aligned with the project’s goals.

 ## Code Attribution
-All code was written by the project team, with assistance from GitHub Copilot for suggestions and debugging.
+All code was written by me

 ## Future Improvements
 - Implementing an interactive quiz or checklist feature for parents to assess their readiness for Halloween.
+- Add links to pdfs of fire safety and allergies
 - Adding a blog section for ongoing seasonal safety tips.
 - Further testing and optimization for older devices and browsers.